Manual vs. Automated Testing

-Automated testing maximizes test coverage by leveraging software to monitor the test cases and compare the expected versus actual results.
-This type of testing is perfect for frequently repeated scenarios.
+Automated testing maximizes test coverage by leveraging software to monitor the test cases and compare the expected versus actual results and is perfect for frequently repeated scenarios.

 However, it is important to note that there must be manual testing in order to facilitate effective automated testing.
 Before writing the script for automated execution, each scenario needs to be tested manually and documented into the test case.
 Manual testing requires a lot of effort, but it is vital in order to understand if automation is even possible.

-It may seem like manual testing is simple, but it’s not exactly true.
+It may seem like manual testing is easy, but it’s not that simple.
 Verifying the maximum possible number of execution paths using the minimum number of test cases requires strong analytical skills.